Leo Amery: Opposition to appeasement of Germany

+When Chamberlain announced his flight to Munich to the cheers of the House, Amery was one of only four members who remained seated (the others were Churchill, Anthony Eden, and Harold Nicolson).
+In 1939, Amery joined Churchill, Lloyd George, Harold Macmillan, Brendan Bracken, Victor Cazalet and most of the Labour Party in voting against the White Paper introduced by the Colonial Secretary Malcolm MacDonald that sharply limited Jewish immigration to the Palestine Mandate.
+When war came Amery, a lifelong anti-Communist, opposed cooperation with the Soviet Union against Germany.

 Second World War

-Amery is famous for two moments of high drama in the House of Commons, early in the Second World War.
+Amery is famous for two moments of high drama in the House of Commons early in the Second World War.
 On 2 September 1939, Neville Chamberlain spoke in a Commons debate and strongly implied that he was not declaring war on Germany immediately even if it had invaded Poland.
 Amery was greatly angered, and Chamberlain was felt by many present to be out of touch with the temper of the British people.
 As Labour Party leader Clement Attlee was absent, Arthur Greenwood stood up in his place and announced that he was speaking for Labour.
 Amery shouted, "Speak for England, Arthur!"
-That strongly implied that Chamberlain was not doing so.
+That strongly implied that Chamberlain was not doing so (in fact the delay was caused by waiting for the French to promise to go to war also).

 The second incident occurred during the Norway Debate in 1940.
-After a string of military and naval disasters had been announced, Amery famously attacked Chamberlain's government in a devastating speech, finishing by quoting Oliver Cromwell: "You have sat too long here for any good you have been doing.
+After the failure of the expedition to Norway, Amery told the House of Commons: "If we had held Trondheim, the isolated German force at Narvik would have been bound to surrender".
+After a string of military and naval disasters had been announced, Amery attacked Chamberlain's government in a devastating speech, finishing by quoting Oliver Cromwell's words dismissing the Rump Parliament: "You have sat too long here for any good you have been doing.
 Depart, I say, and let us have done with you.
 In the name of God, go!"
-Lloyd George afterwards told Amery that in 50 years, he had heard few speeches that matched his in sustained power and none with so dramatic a climax.
-The debate led to 42 Conservative Members of Parliament voting against Chamberlain and 36 abstaining, leading to the downfall of the Conservative government and the formation of a national government under Churchill's premiership.
+Lloyd George afterwards told Amery that in fifty years, he had heard few speeches that matched his in sustained power and none with so dramatic a climax.
+The debate led to 42 Conservative Members of Parliament voting against Chamberlain and 36 abstaining, leading to the downfall of the Conservative-dominated National Government and the formation of a new coalition government under Churchill.
 Amery himself noted in his diary that he believed that his speech was one of his best received in the House and that he had made a difference to the outcome of the debate.